Benjamin-Tomkins/CV/README.md

 + `Developed a new concept/prototype for a tiered compiler` __ representing software in matrix form, to be algebraically simplified before optimising with a language compiler.
 + `Designed and developed an integrated database numerical engine` __ enabling computation on medical data without violating patient confidentiality.
 + `Prototype Ai Cancer detection system` __ analysing voxel-based data for CT scanners to determine likelihood and specialist recommendation engine.
-+ `Prototype Ai system for SLR lenses` __ predictive algorithm to boosting the quality of glass lenses to be closer to that of gemstone lenses.
++ `Prototype Ai system for SLR lenses` __ predictive algorithm to boost the quality of glass lenses to be closer to that of gemstone lenses.
 + `Representing numbers in cool new ways` __ buy me a drink and I'll draw you a picture.
 + `Cool plant/aeroponics stuff` __ buy me a drink and I'll still not tell you #NDA